 - a dealer in securities or currencies;

-- · a financial institution;
+- a financial institution;

 - a regulated investment company;

-- · a real estate investment trust;
+- a real estate investment trust;

-- · an insurance company;
+- an insurance company;

-- · a U.S. expatriate;
+- a U.S. expatriate;

-- · a tax-exempt organization;
+- a tax-exempt organization;

 - a person holding our ordinary shares or ADSs as part of a hedging, integrated or conversion transaction, a constructive sale or a straddle;

-- a trader in securities that has elected the mark-to-market method of accounting for your securities; - · a person liable for alternative minimum tax; - a person who owns or is deemed to own 10% or more of our voting stock; - a person who acquired ordinary shares or ADSs pursuant to the exercise of any employee share option or otherwise as compensation; - a partnership or other pass-through entity for United States federal income tax purposes; or - a person whose "functional currency" is not the United States dollar.
+- a trader in securities that has elected the mark-to-market method of accounting for your securities;

+- a person liable for alternative minimum tax;

+- a person who owns or is deemed to own 10% or more of our stock (by vote or value); - a person who acquired ordinary shares or ADSs pursuant to the exercise of any employee share option or otherwise as compensation; - a partnership or other pass-through entity for United States federal income tax purposes; - a person required to accelerate the recognition of any item of gross income with respect to our ordinary shares or ADSs as a result of such income being recognized on an applicable financial statement; or - a person whose "functional currency" is not the United States dollar.